Power-Components/powergrid-doc/docs/table/action-rules.md

 # Action Rules

-Sometimes you need to control the style of a row, column or the buttons available based on the record value, user access level or the combination of both.
+Sometimes you need to control the behavior of rows, checkboxes or buttons based on record value, user access level or the combination of different conditions.

 A common example is when a product is out of stock, the button "Order" must be hidden the row must have a red background clearly indicating to the user this product is not available.

-PowerGrid offers a set of `Action Rules` which can be combined together to control content and behavior of `Action Buttons` and table rows.
+PowerGrid offers a set of `Action Rules` which can be combined to control style, content and behavior of `Action Buttons` and table rows.

 ## Usage